WebComponentsGuide/webcomponents.guide/learn/your-first-web-component.md

 The term "Web Components" encompasses a lot of individual APIs, some that have existed for a very long time in the web, and some that are much newer.
-If you've written JavaScript before then you might be familiar with [Classes][classes], If you've written JavaScript for the _web_ before, you might already be familar with some of _those_ APIs too, for example [Events][events] and the [DOM APIs][dom-apis] like `querySelector`.
+If you've written JavaScript before then you might be familiar with [Classes][classes], If you've written JavaScript for the _web_ before, you might already be familiar with some of _those_ APIs too, for example [Events][events] and the [DOM APIs][dom-apis] like `querySelector`.
 Many Web Components will make use of those existing APIs.